Ocean's: Untitled prequel film

-In May 2022, a prequel film set in 1960s Europe was revealed to be in development, which will also connect to and incorporate elements from the original film, and is intended to not be a reboot, but instead set within the established continuity.
+In May 2022, a prequel film set in 1960s Europe, reportedly titled Oceans (plural, not possessive), was revealed to be in development, which will also connect to and incorporate elements from the original film, and is intended to not be a reboot, but instead set within the established continuity.
 Margot Robbie will star in and produce the project, while Jay Roach will direct with Carrie Solomon set to write the script.
 Roach and Tom Ackerley will additionally serve as producers alongside Robbie.
 The project will be a joint-venture production between Warner Bros.
 Pictures, LuckyChap Entertainment, and Village Roadshow Pictures.
 Shortly after its initial announcement, Ryan Gosling entered early negotiations in August to co-star in the film, alongside Robbie.
 In December 2023, it was revealed that the characters that Robbie and Gosling would be playing are the parents of Danny and Debbie Ocean (as portrayed by Clooney and Bullock, respectively).
 The film's tentative production start date was for spring 2023, but was ultimately delayed due to the cast's production schedule.

 In July 2025, it was reported that Lee Isaac Chung was in talks to direct the film.
 In October 2025, it was reported that Bradley Cooper was in talks to play the male lead, replacing Gosling.
 Chung was also confirmed to have officially signed on to direct.
+In March 2026, Chung left the film due to creative differences.
+The same month it was reported that Bradley Cooper was in talks to write and direct following Chung's departure.
+At CinemaCon in April, the plot was revealed to be focusing on Danny Ocean's parents as they attempt to pull off a heist at the 1962 Monaco Grand Prix and that the film would be released on June 25, 2027.